Trevor20/SQL-PowerBI-Portfolio/projects/Project1-HRAbsenteesim/README.md

 ## 📁 Database

 The database was created in MySQL and the dataset was imported.
 The questions from HR was answered using SQL queries.
 A View was created in MySQL with relevant data required for absenteeism analysis.
 The view was connected to Power BI and an interactive dashboard was created.

+## 🧰 Tools Used
+- MySQL - For data cleaning, joins and transformations using SQL queries and views
+- Power BI - For interactive dashboard creation and data visualization
+- DAX - For calculated measures, KPIs and time-based metrics
+- Data Modelling - Star schema and relationship setup between data tables

 ## 📂 Database Structure